Skip to article frontmatterSkip to article content

 Navigate to Vertex and set the Search Type to Geographic Search and select NISAR from the Dataset menu.
 Press Search to explore search results.

-Image depicting the option to select "NISAR" from the "Datset" options.
+Image depicting the option to select NISAR from the Datset options.

 2. Filter for desired products

 To search for a specific geographic region, click on the left-most Area of Interest button to choose to draw a point, line, polygon, box, circle, or to upload a geospatial file.
-Toggle on drawing mode to draw a region of interest, then press Search to update the search for the new region of interest.

 To search for products in a specific date range, open the Filters panel and specify a start and end date to define the search range.